Here are the verb conjugations in one column

 vous parlez

-ils/ elles parlent
+ils/ elles parlent.

 Here are the verb conjugations in a table.
 Included are the infinitive parler (to speak) and the past participle parlé (spoken) and the present participle parlant (speaking).
 For the time being, ignore the present participle - you'll learn that later in French 3, 4 and/or IB Standard.
 Just be aware that it exists!